The Path To Personalized Medicine

 I found the best way to shorten the learning curve is to do a genomic test on yourself or other family members.
 By walking through your own genomics, the “eureka” moments come faster, and you can speak with confidence and authenticity to your patients.
 Finding a mentor, who has had several years of experience in a clinical environment and can show you how to integrate the genomic test information into a health model, is another way speed up the learning process.

-It is good to remember that not all genomic testing companies are created equal–use a genomic testing company that understands the clinical implications of their tests, provides useful interpretations and evidenced-based action steps, and presents the information in a user-friendly format.
-Succinct, concise, and easy genomic test results make it easy for busy clinicians to interpret the data and to convey the most important information to a patient.
+It is good to remember that not all genomic testing companies are created equal.
+Use a genomic testing company that understands the clinical implications of their tests, provides useful interpretations and evidenced-based action steps, and presents the information in a user-friendly format.
+Actionable, concise, and clinically-focused genomic test results make it easy for busy clinicians to interpret the data and to convey the most important information to a patient.

 Combining a patient’s medical history, health concerns and genomic test results is the best way to create plan, prioritizing the most important health issues on the first visit and lesser health concerns in subsequent weeks.
 The first visit may take longer; patients get really excited about genomic information and ask lots of questions so just be prepared.
 After going through this process with 3-4 patients, you feel much more proficient and ready to progress to more patients with other health concerns.
 Ultimately, having every patient benefit from having their genomic testing done – as I do in my practice – helps personalize and prioritize their care, actually reduces healthcare costs and improves patient outcomes.
 And, just as important, it makes the life of a healthcare professional much less hectic, because you and the patient have created a personalized plan together.”